 Children are accepted into Head Start based on the national poverty guidelines for family income, which are updated annually.
-At least 90 percent of the students enrolled in Head Start must be from families whose income falls below these guidelines with the needlest being placed first.
+At least 90 percent of the students enrolled in Head Start must be from families whose income falls below these guidelines with those with the greatest need being placed first.
 Action Pathways gives priority for those enrollment slots above the guidelines to the diagnosed disabled, with low-income, disabled children receiving first priority.
 Applications are screened for eligibility by Family Advocates.